sisheng1998/email-server/README.md

 Start a local server with `npm run dev`, the server will run at `http://localhost:8787`.

-Note: Email will not be sent with local server as MailChannels only accept the request that came from Cloudflare workers.
+Note: Email will not be sent with local server as MailChannels only accept the request that sent from Cloudflare workers.

 ## Technology Stack